xpack/xpack-build-box/README.md

 - macOS (Intel, 64-bit, >= 10.10)

-For a repetitive and controllable build process, the Windows and GNU/Linux binaries are built using two Docker images (32/64-bit).
+For a repetitive and controllable build process, the Windows and GNU/Linux binaries are built using several Docker images (Intel/Arm, 32/64-bit).

+- `ilegeul/ubuntu:amd64-12.04-xbb-v3.1`
+- `ilegeul/ubuntu:i386-12.04-xbb-v3.1`
-- ilegeul/ubuntu:amd64-12.04-bootstrap-v3.1
+- `ilegeul/ubuntu:arm64v8-16.04-xbb-v3.1`
-- ilegeul/ubuntu:i386-12.04-bootstrap-v3.1
+- `ilegeul/ubuntu:arm32v7-16.04-xbb-v3.1`

-The images are based on Ubuntu 12 (ldd 2.15), and the GNU/Linux binaries should run on most modern distributions.
+The Intel images are based on Ubuntu 12.04 (ldd 2.15), and the Arm images are based on Ubuntu 16.04 (ldd 2.23); the resulting GNU/Linux binaries should run on most modern distributions.

-The Windows executables are created with mingw-w64 v7.0.0 and the mingw-w64 GCC 9.3, available from the same Docker images.
+The Windows executables are created with **mingw-w64 v7.0.0** and the **mingw-w64 GCC 9.3**, available from the same Docker images; and should run on Windows 10 and most modern Windows versions.

 The macOS binaries are generated on a macOS 10.10.5, plus a set of new GNU tools, installed in a separate folder.

+### TeX

-The TeX tools (from 2018) are also installed in a custom folder.
+All images include the TeX tools (from 2018); on GNU/Linux, they are installed in the system folders; on macOS, similarly to XBB, they are installed in a custom folder (`${HOME}/opt/texlive`).

 ## How to use?